Table of Contents

 How to prepare a survey report?

-Once you have properly analysed the data, it is worth focusing on an attractive, legible survey report.
+Once you have properly analyzed the data, it is worth focusing on an attractive, legible survey report.
 Startquestion will help you create such a report thanks to its convenient report wizard.
 You can export the created report as a PDF file or a link placed on our server.

 Use Startquestion and analyse results the way you want!

 Only some of the tool’s capabilities have been presented above.
 In fact, how you analyse the collected data depends on your needs and imagination.
-Thanks to the features offered by Startquestion, you can sort, filter, extract, and therefore analyse data with just a few clicks.
+Thanks to the features offered by Startquestion, you can sort, filter, extract, and therefore analyze data with just a few clicks.
 You can test all of them for free today – create an account on startquestion.com and try the possibilities of our platform for 14 days.

 Ula is a content writer with experience in journalism and SEO copywriting, who found her place in the IT world (which was a big surprise even, or maybe mostly, for her).
 Currently Content Marketing Team Leader in Startquestion with 5 years of experience in creating professional content in the fields of HR and Marketing research, Customer Experience, and User Experience.
 After work Ula is an obsessive reader, Harry Potter psycho fun and traveler who catches every occasion to see the world and taste good food – both locally and globally.